Also: Tips for how to dump ’em!

 The Problem: You don’t know your options

-The idea that there’s nothing better out there, that the going rate for blog posts is $50 a post or that there aren’t any publications that pay $3 a word any more, is what keeps you tied down to that low-paying gig.
+The idea that there’s nothing better out there, that the going rate for blog posts is $50, or that there aren’t any publications that pay $1 a word anymore, is what keeps you tied down to that low-paying gig.

 When I first started freelancing, I heard that most freelancers in the US don’t make more than $4,000 a year.
-That, even to a freelancer in India, is not a livable wage.
-I beat that number within months and started looking elsewhere for better options.
-I found Freelance Success, a community of professional writers, many of whom make six-figures a year.
+That, even to a freelancer like me in India, was not an acceptable wage.
+I hit that number within months and started looking elsewhere for better options.
+I networked with professional, six-figure freelancers, and started understanding what they were doing and why they were doing it.

-The Solution: Look at what other successful freelancers are doing, what they’re making, and who they’re writing for.
-That should tell you of the many different markets out there for your work and convince you that the lousy client you’re working for doesn’t have to be your only paying gig.
+Look at what other successful freelancers are doing, what they’re making, and who they’re writing for.
+That should tell you of the many markets out there for your work and convince you that the lousy client you’re working for doesn’t have to be your only paying gig.

-Most bloggers aren’t going to tell you this, but what can I say, I’m a rebel.
-Maybe the problem is that deep down inside you know you’re not good enough yet to be published in Big Name magazine or writing for Big Company’s blog or whatever.
-You know you don’t have the necessary expertise and skill and you’re afraid of quitting your lousy clients and going after the big ones because you don’t feel ready.
+Perhaps the problem is that deep down you know you’re not good enough (yet) to be published in Big Name magazine or writing for Big Company’s website.
+You know you don’t have the expertise and skill and you’re afraid of quitting your lousy clients and going after the big ones because you don’t feel ready.

-This, if we’re being honest, is not a bad thing.
-There is a learning curve to everything and that includes writing professionally and the more you do it, the better you’ll become.
-If you’re hesitating in pitching top-notch editors and clients because you don’t feel you’re quite there yet, it’s time to start focusing on how to get there.
+This, if we’re being honest, is not entirely a bad thing.
+There is a learning curve to everything, and that includes writing professionally.
+The more you do it, the better you’ll become.
+If you’re hesitating to pitch top editors and clients because you don’t feel qualified enough, it’s time to focus on how to get there.

-The Solution: Take classes, take e-courses, read blogs.
-Learn how to build a website, to send a query letter, to market aggressively, to negotiate an assignment, and to write an article.
-Identify the skill set you need to make a great living as a freelance writer with top clients and figure out where you’re lacking.
+Read articles, take courses, work with a coach.
+Learn how to build a website, to send an excellent query letter, market aggressively, negotiate an assignment, and write an article.
+Identify the skill set you need to make a great living as a freelance writer and attract top clients, and figure out where you’re lacking.
 Then systematically start learning how to improve those skills.

 The Problem: You lack good marketing practices

-If your lousy client is the only client you have, no wonder you’re so hesitant to let go of that work.
+If your lousy client is the only client you have, no wonder you’re hesitant to let go of that work.
 As a freelancer, you can’t afford to be reliant on a single client, even if they’re sweethearts and think the world of you.
-The key to freelancing is to diversify, to have the marketing skills and know-how that enables you to find new (good) clients and to replace existing clients if things don’t work out between you.
+The key to freelancing is to diversify, to have the marketing skills and know-how that enables you to find new (good) clients and to replace existing clients if things don’t work out.

-The Solution: Learn how to market effectively so that even if a relationship does go sour, you can replace that client immediately without a massive hit to your income.
+Learn how to market effectively so that if a relationship goes sour, you can replace that client immediately without a massive hit to your income.
 Here are 21 ways of attracting new clients and, if you’re feeling ambitious, here’s how I sent 25 pitches in a single week (every week!) as a new freelancer.

-The Problem: You’re despertae and need the money now
+The Problem: You’re desperate and need the money now

 This is one of the worst situations to be in as a freelancer and probably the most common reason, after lack of confidence, that freelancers continue working for lousy clients.

-Most freelancers quit their jobs far too soon, without an already existing lump sum of savings to get them through the tough times.
+Most freelancers quit their jobs far too soon, without an existing lump sum of savings to get them through the tough times.
 I should know, I was once one of them.
-But I didn’t have a family or even an apartment back then.
+As a new freelancer, however, I didn’t have a family to look after or a home mortgage to pay off.
 If I didn’t make it, I could move back in with my parents.
 I wouldn’t be homeless.

-That said, my husband and I pretty much did the same thing last year and this time we did have a lot to lose.
-While I don’t regret our decision at all and ultimately, wouldn’t have changed a thing, we didn’t anticipate just how difficult it was going to get once we did deplete our savings.
-And sure enough, at the point we were at the lowest, despite my many years of experience, I made bad freelancing decisions out of desperation.
+Fast forward a decade and my husband and I did the same thing all over again.
+This time, we had a lot to lose.
+While I don’t regret our decision at all and ultimately, wouldn’t have changed a thing, we didn’t expect just how difficult it would get once we depleted our savings.
+Sure enough, at the point we were at the lowest, despite my many years of experience, I made bad freelancing decisions out of desperation.
 I stuck it out with bad clients who never paid or were a nightmare to deal with, making a bad situation worse.

-The Solution: Get a job.
-No one likes to hear this but the truth of the matter is, if you’re struggling financially, have mouths to feed, and freelancing is not paying the bills, it doesn’t hurt to take on a part-time job or create another source of income while you’re freelancing and getting back on your feet.
+Get a job.
+No one likes to hear this but if you’re struggling financially, have a family to feed, and freelancing is not paying the bills in the present tense, it doesn’t hurt to take on a part-time job or create another source of income while you freelance on the side and get back on your feet.